 Check out veterinary schools.
 Procedures are performed by students, but they are always supervised by a fully qualified veterinarian.
 The American Veterinary Medical Association (AVMA) has a list of accredited veterinary colleges, so check to see if there is one near you.

 Shop wisely for prescriptions.
 If you’re buying those from your vet, compare the prices with those at online sites like 1-800-PetMeds and Pet Care RX.
 If you see a big difference in price, ask your vet if he or she can offer competitive prices.
 You might be able to save by getting your prescription at a compounding pharmacy.
 If you decide to buy your meds online, make sure you patronize only reputable sites like those mentioned here.
 The U.S. Food and Drug administration warns that some companies sell counterfeit or expired drugs.
 You can also get pet medications at a discount from some human providers.

 Take steps to keep your pet healthy.
-One way is to schedule regular checkups and make sure that necessary vaccinations are done at the right time.
-Another is to prevent the kind of food-borne (or plant-borne) illnesses that happen at home simply by dangerous foods and toxic substances way from your pet.
-The ASPCA has a list of foods you should never share with your pet as well as a list of toxic plants.
-With regular common-sense care your pet can avoid common mishaps.
+Schedule regular checkups and make sure that necessary vaccinations are done at the right time.
+Prevent the kind of food-borne (or plant-borne) illnesses that happen at home by keeping dangerous foods and toxic substances away from your pet.
+The ASPCA has a list of foods you should never share with your pet, as well as a list of toxic plants.
+With regular common-sense care, your pet can avoid common mishaps.

-Keep up a schedule of dental hygiene (regular brushing), nail and paw care and grooming.
+Keep up a schedule of dental hygiene.
+Be sure to offer your pet regular tooth brushing, nail and paw care, and grooming.